Msc International

 Day 6: Fes Departure to Marrakech via Ifrane & Beni Mellal

-En route, stop to see the view of Ifrane University and go for a short walk around the garden.
-Ifrane is nick named “Little Switzerland” of Morocco for its architecture, cedar forest and winter ski resort options.
-Developed by the French during the protectorate era for their administration due to its Alpine climate, this Moroccan town has a remarkable European style, as if it were an Alpine village.
-Because of its elevation, the town experiences snow during the winter months and a cool climate during the summer.
+Take the road to Marrakech.
+En route, stop to admire the view of Ifrane University and take a short stroll around the gardens.
+Ifrane is nicknamed the 'Little Switzerland' of Morocco thanks to its architecture, cedar forest and winter ski resorts.
+Developed by the French during the protectorate era for administrative purposes due to its Alpine climate, this Moroccan town boasts a remarkable European style, resembling an Alpine village.
+Due to its elevation, the town experiences snow during the winter months and a cool climate in summer.
+Enjoy coffee, tea and pastries at an outdoor café in Ifrane.
+Make a short stop in Zaouia Cheikh.
+This is one of 30 dams that are scheduled to be built in Morocco by 2030.
+Hassan II's idea to build one dam a year to irrigate the country is being continued by the current King, Mohammed VI.
+Have lunch at the Hotel Paris in Beni Mellal.
+Spend the night at a boutique hotel or riad in Marrakech.

 Day 7: Marrakech Guides Historical Tour, City Visit, Yves Saint Laurent Gardens & Berber Museum, UNE